 Drew Shackleford is the 2016 AmeriCorps VISTA for the Tweens Nutrition and Fitness Coalition.
 Drew is a graduate of Western Kentucky University with a B.S. in Anthropology.
 She has served in a local leadership capacity with the North Limestone Neighborhood Association, as well as on the boards of local Community Development organizations.
 As the Fresh Stop Community Organizer, she has a firm belief that access to healthy, affordable food belongs to us all, and that we have the passion and resources within our own communities to continue to make healthy food access a reality for everyone. email@example.com.

-Laura Flowers, MSW, is the Farm Procurement Organizer.
+Laura Flowers, MSW, is the Farmer Organizer for Fresh Stop Markets.
 She has lived in North Lexington neighborhoods for more than 12 years and has been involved with numerous non-profits and neighborhood initiatives during that time.
-Her background is in social work; and she teaches part-ime in the University of Kentucky College of Social Work.
+Her background is in social work; and she teaches part-time in the University of Kentucky College of Social Work.
 Laura loves to spend time with her family and in her garden.
 She believes that growing and sharing food is the strongest root of a healthy community.